Back to blog

 How do I fetch data from Airbnb?

 While Airbnb offers its own API, it’s only available to hosts that want to manage their listings programmatically.
 If you’re looking to scrape data from Airbnb for personal reasons or for your data-driven business processes, you can utilize web scraping.
 It’s a programmatic data-harvesting approach that can extract data from thousands of Airbnb listings simultaneously.
-However, it does come with its challenges, like IP address blocks and restricted content; hence, you’ll most likely need to use a headless browser and proxy servers to retrieve desired data successfully.
+However, it does come with its challenges, like IP address blocks and restricted content; hence, you’ll most likely need to use a headless browser and proxies to retrieve desired data successfully.

 Does Airbnb block web scraping?

 Yes, Airbnb blocks automated website access via web scrapers.
 Airbnb achieves this by constantly monitoring incoming visitors’ IP addresses, HTTP headers, the frequency of requests, and other connection parameters that are used to fingerprint users.
-Additionally, Airbnb employs JavaScript rendering to dynamically display content on their pages.
-Thus, if you’re scraping without a headless browser, you may observe low success rates.
-In case you’re struggling with web scraping Airbnb data, consider Oxylabs’ proxy servers or Web Scraper API for hassle-free projects.

 How to analyze data on Airbnb?